-2.1 Kerberos
+2.1.
+Kerberos

-Initially developed by an MIT research team led by Miller and Neuman, Kerberos2 [32, 33] is now a widely deployed network authentication protocol.
+Initially developed by an MIT research team led by Miller and Neuman, Kerberos2 [Neuman and Ts'o 1994; Neuman et al. 2005] is now a widely deployed network authentication protocol.
 The most current version, Kerberos 5, is supported by all major operating systems, including Solaris, Linux, MacOS, and Microsoft Windows.

 In Kerberos, each domain (also known as realm) is governed by a Key Distribution Center (KDC), which in turn, provides user authentication and ticket-granting services.
 Each user shares a password with its KDC, while local application servers that are accessible to the user share (long-term) symmetric keys with the KDC.
-Kerberos then allows single sign-on that authenticates clients to multiple networked services, such as remote hosts, file servers and print spoolers.
-This can be summarised in three rounds of communication between the client (typically acting on behalf of a user) and different principals as follows:
+Kerberos then allows single sign-on that authenticates clients to multiple networked services, such as remote hosts, file servers, and print spoolers.
+This can be summarised in three rounds of communication between the client (typically acting on behalf of a user), and different principals as follows:

-- 1. the client first performs a password-based login to its local KDC, i.e., authentication server, and obtains a ticket-granting ticket (TGT); - 2. the TGT is then forwarded to a ticket-granting server in order to obtain a service ticket; - 3. the client finally presents the service ticket to the application servers to get access to networked services.
+- (1) the client first performs a password-based login to its local KDC, i.e., authentication server, and obtains a ticket-granting ticket (TGT); - (2) the TGT is then forwarded to a ticket-granting server in order to obtain a service ticket; - (3) the client finally presents the service ticket to the application servers to get access to networked services.

-The above standard Kerberos protocol makes use of highly efficient symmetric key techniques.
+This standard Kerberos protocol makes use of highly efficient symmetric key techniques.
 However, one security weakness is that a password-derived symmetric key is used in the first round of the protocol between the client and the KDC.
 This opens up the possibility of allowing a passive attacker to eavesdrop the protocol messages (transmitted in the first round) and perform an off-line password guessing attack.
 In other words, the strength of the user authentication may be only as strong as the user's ability to choose and remember a strong password.

-Public key cryptography for initial authentication in Kerberos (PKINIT) has thus been proposed by Zhu and Tung [46] to add flexibility, security and administrative convenience by replacing the password-based authentication with signature-based authentication between the client and the KDC.
+Public key cryptography for initial authentication in Kerberos (PKINIT) has thus been proposed by Zhu and Tung [2006] to add flexibility, security, and administrative convenience by replacing the password-based authentication with signature-based authentication between the client and the KDC.
 (The symmetric key operations in the second and third rounds of the protocol are retained.)
 The client and the KDC do not share a secret now.
-Each of them is assigned a public-private key pair instead, and they must now generate their respective signatures over the messages communicated in the first round.
+Each of them is assigned a public-private key pair instead, and they must then generate their respective signatures over the messages communicated in the first round.
 While the PKINIT extension offers stronger user authentication, it adds complexity to the protocol since we now require a public key infrastructure (PKI) and each user needs to manage her public-private key pair.

 Moreover, Kerberos can be used to achieve cross-realm authentication (PKCROSS) by using public key techniques.
-This is useful when a client from a domain wishes to access networked services offered by another domain (that is governed by a remote KDC).
-Here, the two corresponding KDCs exchange messages following closely the PKINIT specification [46].
-This avoids unnecessary administrative burden of maintaining cross-realm, shared symmetric keys.
-The (simplified) basic PKCROSS protocol is as follows [25]:
+This is useful when a client from a domain wishes to access networked services offered by another domain (that is governed by a remote